The success of display advertising — anywhere in the world — relies on targeting the right audience with the right message.

 - How should your ads look?
 Allow for language differences.
-What’s one length in English may be longer or shorter in another language
+What’s one length in English may be longer or shorter in another language.

 - Which payment methods are preferred in your target markets?

 - What are the technical requirements?
-Preferred equipment, infrastructure, file sizes, video quality and banner dimensions will all vary depending on country
+Preferred equipment, infrastructure, file sizes, video quality and banner dimensions will all vary depending on country.

 Reach the right audience

-Google Ads location targeting allows your ads to appear in the geographic locations you choose: countries, areas within a country, a radius around a location, or location groups.
+Google Ads location targeting allows your ads to appear in the geographic locations that you choose: countries, areas within a country, a radius around a location or location groups.
 It helps you focus your advertising on the areas where you'll find the right customers, and restrict it in areas where you won't.
 Once you’ve found your perfect audience, it’s time to consider how you want to reach them.

-Always localise and make sure your keywords are colloquial to your market and take into account differences in dialect, such as between European and Latin American Spanish.
+Always localize, make sure that your keywords are colloquial to your market and take into account differences in dialect, such as between European and Latin American Spanish.
 So, for example, if you sell dog-walking accessories, you’d add keywords (in the relevant language) around that topic.
 Then, Google Ads would find both websites that include your keywords, as well as relevant audiences who are interested in those keywords.

 Over time, you may also consider hiring professional translation services, even a good local agency to help you dig deeper and find more keywords.

 It’s a good idea to pick keywords that are relevant to an entire ad group and not just a single ad.
 To find you an audience who’s interested in your business and more likely to take action, Google Ads uses contextual targeting.
-Consider adding English as an additional language to target in order to increase your reach in the country you're advertising in.
+Consider adding English as an additional language to target in order to increase your reach in the country that you're advertising in.